 Despite what people think, most politicians are not morons — nope, not even the politicians of the opposing party.
 They may be dishonest, they may be crooked, but they are generally not morons beyond a certain level (state senates are the traditional zenith of a moron’s political career).

 So when one of them such as Ford or Sarah Palin does reach prominence, the Moron Paradox takes over, much to the bewilderment of the media.
 The more the prominent moron falls flat on their face, the more their fellow morons increase their support.

 Now they say The Donald is not actually a moron in private life.
 But either way, he damn well knows how to play one on TV, and he does so with all the gusto of a reality TV star.
 And the Moron Paradox is once again taking hold: the more the media bashes him, the more outrageous and idiotic statements he makes, the more he outclowns even himself, the more convinced morons are that this man should be our president.

 Trump must be incredibly frustrating for the other candidates.
-(Except Bush, who sits comfortable in the knowledge that he is absolutely guaranteed to be the eventual nominee.)
-But he serves as a lesson that if they want to be the eventual #2 in the polls and therefore get on Bush’s VP shortlist, other GOP candidates need to serve the moron demographic who until now has been ignored by virtually every candidate of either side except Huckabee.
+But he serves as a lesson that if they want to be the eventual #2 in the polls, other GOP candidates need to serve the moron demographic who until now has been ignored by virtually every candidate of either side except Huckabee and Palin.

 The other side should learn this lesson as well.
 O’Malley is going exactly nowhere right now, as Sanders has already emerged as the anti-Hillary.
-If he wants to finally find traction in the polls, his best strategy would be to insult a reporter’s racial heritage, while sniffing glue, right before yelling “JUGGALO FOR LIFE” while falling onto his ass.
+If he wants to finally find traction in the polls, his best strategy would be to insult a reporter’s racial heritage, while sniffing glue, right before yelling “9/11 WAS AN INSIDE JOB” while falling onto his ass.
 The morons would hear the call of one of their own.